-7.18 The football pitch facility and recreation ground is an existing facility in a semiurban area.
+7.20 The football pitch facility and recreation ground is an existing facility in a semiurban area.
 The previous application in 2009 was not refused on noise grounds.
-As stated previously, there is only limited use of the football pitch currently, which would be further limited by a condition subjecting a 'curfew' on its use under floodlights for football or other sporting purposes, particularly late in the evening.
+As stated previously, the football pitch use would be limited by a condition subjecting a 'curfew' on its use under floodlights for football or other sporting purposes, particularly late in the evening.
 There are no existing restrictions on the use of the site although the floodlights will enable additional use in evenings.
-The crowd attendances at this level are relatively small and the Saturday afternoon matches would take place anyway, presumably with a 2:00 kick off.
-The nearest residential dwellings are also some distance away The amount of matches being played at the ground are limited by the league that Staines Lammas are playing in and associated conditions limiting matches to being Saturday afternoons and one evening per week.
+The crowd attendances at this level of football are relatively small and the Saturday afternoon matches would take place anyway, normally with a 2pm start.
+The nearest residential dwellings are also some distance away.
+The amount of matches being played at the ground are limited by the league that Staines Lammas are playing in and associated conditions limiting matches to being Saturday afternoons and one evening per week.
 The Councils Environmental Health Officer for Noise has not raised an objection, subject to a time limit condition restricting hours of usage of the pitch under the floodlights.
 As such, there are no specific objections regarding noise disturbance.